CITY OF SAN RAMON

 San Ramon, CA 94583

 The City of San Ramon is an equal opportunity employer and does not discriminate against race, color, religion, national origin, age, sex, sexual orientation, or disability.
 In accordance with Federal law, the City of San Ramon will only hire individuals who are legally authorized to work in the United States.
 As a condition of employment you will be required to present proof of your identity and employment eligibility.
-In accordance with the Americans with Disabilities Act, should special accommodations be necessary at any stage of the selection process, please contact the Employee Services Division at (925) 973-2523.
+In accordance with the Americans with Disabilities Act, should special accommodations be necessary at any stage of the selection process, please contact the Human Resources Division at (925) 973-2523.

 Information contained herein is subject to change without notice.